“You don’t know what you don’t know—and you won't know what’s required until you get into the game. “

 Being a Man

 Manhood isn’t measured by age, status, or physical strength.
-It’s defined by the courage to take responsibility, to own your choices, and to keep growing—even when it’s uncomfortable.
-Real manhood is forged in the fires of adversity, shaped by humility, and proven by integrity.
+It’s defined by the courage to take responsibility, to own your choices, and to keep growing even when it’s uncomfortable.
+Authentic manhood is forged in the fires of adversity, shaped by humility, and proven by integrity.
 It’s about standing up for what’s right, even when it’s hard, and being the steady presence others can count on.

 Being a Husband